china4696/Windows-Auto-Shutdown-Timer-0.7-CMD/README.md

    You can go here to view the source code.
    URL: ( https://drive.google.com/drive/folders/1H4j1XSlP_V8c3JCyQCiLPvoAAonBuTlw?usp=sharing )
   === Please execute the script after ensuring safety ===

+To use the script, please follow these steps:

+1. Run the script as Administrator.
+2. Select the function you want to execute.
+3. Enter the necessary parameters.

+This script is safe to use.
+It only performs setting and timing operations and will not cause damage to the system or steal your personal information.
+However, please make sure you get the script from a reliable source and check its contents before executing it.